mlprojectrv/project_rv/report.md

 ### Data analysis{.tabset}
 #### 1
-The graph shows the density ofthe predicted score from the algorithm.
-We can see a that in all three age groups, african-americans has a higher density beyond the 5.0 in score; with non-african-american criminals having distrabutions closing to the other end.
+The graph shows the density of the predicted score from the algorithm.
+We can see that in all three age groups, african-americans have a higher density beyond the 5.0 score; with non-african-american criminals having distributions closing to the other end.
 It also shows the differences among the age group, while the algorithm is fairly willing to give a low score to someone in the 'Greater than 45' group; it tends to give a higher score to people that are in the less than 25 more than the other two.

 ```r
 dat_o %>%